NathanUTD2140/OperatingSystemConceptsProject1/devlog.md

 ### 10:04pm, October 18th, 2025
 Added in use cases for whenever the user inputs a command.
 It was interesting splitting apart the command terminal lines, as I've only done this previously in my UNIX class.
 This was also interesting, as it was more simple then I thought, as most of it was making the case if the password wasn't set, and then calling the previous functions.

+## 10:59pm, October 18th, 2025

+I didn't encounter nearly as many difficulties as I thought I would.
+I believed the cipher to be more difficult, but there are plenty of resources that can help with it.
+The log file was a bit tricky, but even that was straightforward enough.
+I think I fulfilled my goals for this part, and tomorrow I will work on the driver.
+I will take the input from the user in driver, and use it to open encryption and logger.
+Then driver will keep hearing things from the user and pass it to encryption.
+Actions that happen in encryption will then transfer to the logger file, which will record what happens and then continue nowards.